Denver Travel Guide | 2-Day Itinerary, City Highlights & Day Trips from Denver

 • Price: $

-Located between Union Station and Larimer Square, Milk Tea People is a very atmospheric online matcha drink store.
-If you're tired of shopping, come here to get a cup of tea and feel refreshed!
+Located between Union Station and Larimer Square, Milk Tea People is a trendy matcha beverage shop with a great atmosphere.
+It's refreshing to come here for a cup of tea after a long day of shopping!

 Epic Brewery